cs-jako/PvP-Practice/README.md

 <p>
     In your main server folder, create two folders.
 One called <code>lobbies</code> and the other one called
     <code>arenas</code>. <br>
-    In the lobbies folder create a world <code>main</code>. <br>
-    Please read the lobby configuration tutorial.
 </p>
 <br>